paulmaneuvrierhervieu/paulmaneuvrierhervieu.github.io/_pages/about.md

 <br>I am an economic historian currently working at the [University of Milan at the Department of Political and Social Sciences](https://www.unimi.it/en/ugov/person/paul-maneuvrier).
-Since 2020, I am working on an ERC project [DESPO](https://cordis.europa.eu/project/id/853033/fr) on the political consequences of deindustrialization with [Anne-Marie Jeannet](https://sites.google.com/site/amjeannet/).
-My research lies at the intersection of economic history, archaeology, and political science in the long run.
+Since 2020, I am working on an ERC project [(DESPO)](https://cordis.europa.eu/project/id/853033/fr) with [Anne-Marie Jeannet](https://sites.google.com/site/amjeannet/) on the political consequences of deindustrialization at the local level.
+Overall, my research lies at the intersection of economic history, archaeology, and political science in the long run.

-My research contributes to the literature on the economic development in the lon rung.
-I also document the political, social and economic consequences of various shocks on a regional economy.
-Another part of my research focuses on the evolution of living standards from the Middle Ages to 19th century and the French industrialisation.
+In my publications I contribute to the literature on the economic development in the long run and the Industrial Revolution.
+I also document the political, social and economic consequences of various shcoks on a regional economy as well as the evolution of living standards from the Middle Ages to the 19th century.

 In 2021, I received the AFHE-BNP Paribas prize awarded by the French Economic History Association (AFHE) for the best dissertation in economic history.